ActiveLogin/ActiveLogin.Authentication/README.md

 To use BankID production environment, the procedure is the same as for test, but the API url and the certificates are different.

 1. Start by [contacting a reseller](https://www.bankid.com/kontakt/foeretag/saeljare) to get your very own client certificate.
 This will probably take a few business days to get sorted.
-2. Repeat the process above by uploading the certifdicate to KeyVault and reconfigure your app to use the production certificate.
+2. Repeat the process above by uploading the certificate to KeyVault and reconfigure your app to use the production certificate.
 3. Change your application to trust the root CA-certificate. for production instead of test, this certificate can also be found in the file _BankID Relying Party Guidelines_ [available for download here](https://www.bankid.com/bankid-i-dina-tjanster/rp-info).
 4. The final Startup.cs should look something like this: